hawtio/hawtio/doc/GetStarted.md

 If you use JBoss AS 7.x or later or use EAP 6.x or later the above should just work.

-However for JBoss AS 6.x or earlier there is [an issue with using newer versions of slf4j]() so you must use <a class="btn" href="https://oss.sonatype.org/content/repositories/public/io/hawt/hawtio-no-slf4j/1.2-M2/hawtio-no-slf4j-1.2-M2.war">Download hawtio-no-slf4j.war</a>.
+However for JBoss AS 6.x or earlier there is [an issue with using newer versions of slf4j](http://totalprogus.blogspot.co.uk/2011/06/javalanglinkageerror-loader-constraint.html) so you must use <a class="btn" href="https://oss.sonatype.org/content/repositories/public/io/hawt/hawtio-no-slf4j/1.2-M2/hawtio-no-slf4j-1.2-M2.war">Download hawtio-no-slf4j.war</a>.

-To disable security add the following to your **jboss-as/server/default/deploy/properties-service.xml** file (which probably has the mbean definition already but commented out:
+To disable security [configure the system properties](http://www.mastertheboss.com/jboss-configuration/how-to-inject-system-properties-into-jboss) by adding the following to your **jboss-as/server/default/deploy/properties-service.xml** file (which probably has the mbean definition already but commented out):

     <mbean code="org.jboss.varia.property.SystemPropertiesService"
      name="jboss:type=Service,name=SystemProperties">